 If you’re celebrating something special, be sure to let your server know!
 There are even more treats in store for birthday girls or guys who visit.

 The service, quality of food and atmosphere earns an A+ in my book.
-I’m not the only one… it earned the title of ‘Best Afternoon Tea in London’ from Bookatable in 2017!
+It earned the title of ‘Best Afternoon Tea in London’ from Bookatable in 2017, so I’m not the only one!
 I’d go back for another Charlie and the Chocolate Factory themed tea any day!

 £38.50 per person , £50 per person with a glass of champagne